Home » Chef’s Specials » Unlock the Secret to Perfect Korean Soy Garlic Chicken!

-If you’re craving a perfect snack or appetizer that will wow your family and friends, then this Korean Fried Chicken recipe is exactly what you need.
-Dakgangjeong, or Soy Garlic Chicken, is a dish that’s sure to impress with its addictive flavor.
-The chicken is first cut into bite sized nuggets, then twice deep fried to achieve that irresistible crunchy texture on the outside while staying juicy on the inside.
-It’s coated in a sticky, sweet, and savory soy garlic sauce that perfectly balances the flavors, making it so good you won’t be able to stop at one!
-It’s the kind of dish that turns an ordinary meal into something truly special, and it certainly gives KFC a run for its money—this Soy Garlic glaze matters!
-Whether you’re looking to entertain guests or treat yourself, this flavorful recipe is a game changer.
+If you want a perfect snack or appetizer, this Korean Fried Chicken recipe is a must-try.
+Dakgangjeong, or Soy Garlic Chicken, uses bite sized nuggets that are twice deep fried for an irresistible crunchy texture while staying juicy on the inside, then coated in a sticky, sweet, and savory soy garlic sauce—so good you won’t be able to stop at one and it even gives KFC a run for its money.

 Korean Soy Garlic Chicken Recipe-The Short Answer